Sergeanur/SfxUnpakSA/readme.md

 ## SfxUnpak

-A small utility to unpack audio data from SA PC version (possibly Xbox version too) with an ability to name banks and some files from given list.
+A small utility to unpack audio data from SA PC version with an ability to name banks and some files from given list.

 ### Usage